Earghand/Life-Tracker/README.md

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
+`TODO://` Add the embedded URL code to your animated app walkthrough below.
 Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

 <img src="lifeTracker.gif"/>